 In this case, the proposal would provide a broad range of house sizes and types, which would broaden the mix of housing in Gamesley which comprises predominantly of terraced and semidetached dwellings.
-The provision of around 32% 3-bed and 33% 4-bed dwellings would therefore broaden the range of larger family housing which is generally absent from the Gamesley area, whilst also providing a mix and range of smaller 2-bed and 3-bed house types, including apartments, semi-detached and terraced / mews dwellings.
+The provision of around 46% 3-bed and 20% 4-bed dwellings would therefore broaden the range of larger family housing which is generally absent from the Gamesley area, whilst also providing a mix and range of smaller 2-bed and 3-bed housetypes, including apartments, semi-detached and terraced / mews dwellings across the wider site.
 The broad range of house sizes and house types proposed would contribute to delivering a mixed community as required by c) and d) under Policy H3.

 The LPA must also consider that the proposed housing mix on the site takes into account market signals.
 Also taking into account the site opportunities and constraints in order to put forward a layout that not only provides a suitable design response, but also makes the best and most efficient use of the land.
-Given that the proposed development is 93 dwellings a large number of smaller units would not provide an efficient and effective use of land.
-The proposed housing mix would exclusively meet this objective by providing a range of house sizes and house types, as well as a good range of affordable house types.
+Given that the proposed development is 41 dwellings a large number of smaller units would not provide an efficient and effective use of land.
+The proposed housing mix across the larger site would exclusively meet this objective by providing a range of house sizes and house types, as well as a good range of affordable house types.